2000 AD (film): Plot

-As Peter drives home with Janet, he notices a car following them.
-He confronts the driver, who turns out to be Eric.
-He reveals he is a Singaporean agent and asks Peter to help him investigate his brother's death.
+As Peter drives home with Janet, he notices Ong following them behind.
+Peter confronted Ong and Ong reveals he is a Singaporean agent and asks Peter to help him investigate his brother's death.
 When Peter gets home, he finds that the house is swarming with police as part of the investigation.
 An officer breaks a large vase, spilling coins all over the floor.
 Salina arrives with her friend, a judge, who prevents further searching.
-When the coins are later cleaned up, a key to Greg's safe deposit box is found.
-Salina advises Peter to check the contents right away.
-She helps him forge his brother's identity, and they find it holds a metal briefcase.
-They take the briefcase but are arrested by Ronald outside the bank.
+A key to Greg's safe deposit box is found among the coins and Salina advises Peter to check the contents immediately.
+Peter poses as Greg with Salina's help and retrieves a metal briefcase from the safe deposit box.
+Stepping outside the bank, both are arrested by Ng.

-While being driven away the GSU vehicles are attacked by assailants trying to steal the briefcase.
-In the gun battle several are killed, including Ronald.
-Just before he dies, Ronald warns Peter about Salina.
-Peter is forced to kill an assailant, while the sniper from earlier is stopped by Eric, who had just arrived.
-In the car, Salina opens the briefcase and finds a safe deposit box key for the Singapore National Bank.
-Peter decides to go to Singapore with Salina, despite Eric's objections.
-Eric tells Colonel Ng he believes the GSU were attacked by Kelvin, while confirming Peter's innocence and his suspicions about Salina.
+While being driven away, the GSU vehicles are attacked.
+Ng was mortally injured and warns Peter about Salina.
+Salina opens the briefcase and finds a safe deposit box key for the Singapore National Bank.
+Peter decides to go to Singapore with Salina, despite Ong's objections.
+Ong tells Colonel Ng he believes the GSU were attacked by Woo, while confirming Peter's innocence and his suspicions about Salina.
 Colonel Ng is upset about his involvement in the gun battle and demands he returns to Singapore.

-Peter's locks the key in the hotel room's safe.
-He obviously distrusts Salina, while she becomes colder.
+In Singapore, Peter locks the key in the hotel room's safe, distrusting Salina with her becoming colder.
 They have a confrontation over dinner and Peter demands to know her identity.
-However, Salina tearfully reveals her car thief skills from being a hooker in a night club, where she met Greg.

-On the following morning, Salina and the key are missing.
-The others rush to the bank, where they see Salina leaving the bank, accompanied by the man Peter recognises as the sniper who shot his brother.
-The two leave in a red vehicle, while the others rush out to get help from some nearby policemen.
+However, Salina tearfully reveals her thieving skills are from being a hostess in a night club, where she met Greg.
+In the following morning, Peter found Salina and the key missing.
+The others rush to the bank, where they see Salina leaving the bank, accompanied by the man Peter recognises as the assailant who killed his brother.
+The two leave in a car while the others rush out to get help from some nearby policemen.
 Frustrated, Peter steals the police car while Bobby stops the policeman, who calls for backup.
-Eric hears the radio message and rushes to the scene.
-Peter chases the car to the Boat Quay, where he rams it.

-Eric and three other officers intercept the sniper's car and have a gun battle.
-As Peter reaches the scene, Salina fires at his feet to stop him.
+Ong hears the radio message and rushes to the scene where Peter chases the car to the Boat Quay, where he rams it.
+Ong and three other officers intercept the sniper's car and have a gun battle.
 A speedboat is hijacked and all three, including Salina, escape up the Singapore River.
-Eric tells Peter and his friends that they need to go back to Hong Kong and Eric asks Peter not to reveal his identity.
+Ong tells Peter and his friends that they need to go back to Hong Kong and Ong asks Peter not to reveal his identity.